 Now, isn't this just lovely?
 The hot tub is 8×2 m!

-And I can imagine why the inhabitants of Strandir have a common interest for ethnology as this area of the Westfjords of Iceland is filled with folklore, trolls and elves and history of sorcery.
+And I can imagine why the inhabitants of Strandir have a common interest in ethnology as this area of the Westfjords Region of Iceland is filled with folklore, trolls and elves and a history of sorcery.
 Strandir is a really interesting place to visit.

 See my other travel-blogs about this wonderful area:

 Gunnar was kind enough to show us around.
 He offers travel services in a building next to his home, where he has fitted in the long hot tub on the terrace with a fantastic ocean view of Steingrímsfjörður fjord.

 It was sunny and nice weather when I visited Hveravík and I just wanted to stay behind and soak in the hot tub.
 But we had a long drive back home to Reykjavík, so I just had to dream about soaking in the tub ;)

 The restaurant Söngsteinn

 The couple at Hveravík run a camping site for groups with access to a fully equipped kitchen and a dining room - and of course access to the long hot tub.
 The dining area is called Söngsteinn or Singing Rock and can easily seat 40 people, Gunnar told us.
 And if you open into another room it can accommodate up to 150 standing guests.